CodingKoopa/Bold-and-Bash/Readme.md

 And here's an excerpt from the messages log (Featuring @Hexexpeck):
 ```
 [#general    ] Koopa        (168559677913694208): Hey <@202614166689677312> can you say something?
-[#general    ] Koopa        (168559677913694208): I'm getting an example of the message log for the Bold & Brash readme.
+[#general    ] Koopa        (168559677913694208): I'm getting an example of the message log for the Bold & Bash readme.
 [#general    ] Hexexpeck    (202614166689677312): test 1
 [#general    ] Koopa        (168559677913694208): Thanks~
 [#verificatio] Koopa        (168559677913694208): And just for good measure, here's a message in another channel.
 ```

 ### Verification
-In compliance with [section 2.4 of the Discord Developer Terms of Service](https://discordapp.com/developers/docs/legal#2-license-accounts-and-restrictions), Bold and Brash gets permission from all users before retaining chat logs.
+In compliance with [section 2.4 of the Discord Developer Terms of Service](https://discordapp.com/developers/docs/legal#2-license-accounts-and-restrictions), Bold and Bash gets permission from all users before retaining chat logs.
 In order for a user to send messages in a server, they must run the `verify` command to have the bot give them the `Verified` role that gives them the permission.
 By running this command, users give permission to the bot owner to keep their "end user data".

 This system does have pros outside of the legal stuff though.
 By making users have to look for a command before particiating in a community, they have to at least take a quick look at the rules.